Charles Andrew Vanneck, 3rd Baron Huntingfield of Heveningham Hall1

 Last Edited=2 May 2011

-Lt.-Col. Joshua Charles Vanneck, 4th Baron Huntingfield of Heveningham Hall was born on 27 August 1842 at Glevering Hall, Suffolk, England.1 He was the son of Charles Andrew Vanneck, 3rd Baron Huntingfield of Heveningham Hall and Louisa Arcedeckne.1 He died on 13 January 1915 at age 72 at Heveningham Hall, Yoxford, Suffolk, England, unmarried.1
+Lt.-Col. Joshua Charles Vanneck, 4th Baron Huntingfield of Heveningham Hall was born on 27 August 1842 at Glevering Hall, Suffolk, EnglandG.1 He was the son of Charles Andrew Vanneck, 3rd Baron Huntingfield of Heveningham Hall and Louisa Arcedeckne.1 He died on 13 January 1915 at age 72 at Heveningham Hall, Yoxford, Suffolk, EnglandG, unmarried.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He was commissioned in 1863, in the service of the Scots Guards.1 He fought in the Egyptian Campaign in 1882.1 He fought in the Battle of Tel-el-Kebir in 1885 at Tel-el-Kebir, Sudan.1 He retired from the military in 1892, with the rank of Lieutenant-Colonel, late of the 2nd Battalion, Scots Guards.1 He held the office of Justice of the Peace (J.P.) for Suffolk.2 He succeeded to the title of 4th Baron Huntingfield of Heveningham Hall [I., 1796] on 21 September 1897.1 He succeeded to the title of 6th Baronet Vanneck, of Putney, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was commissioned in 1863, in the service of the Scots Guards.1 He fought in the Egyptian Campaign in 1882.1 He fought in the Battle of Tel-el-Kebir in 1885 at Tel-el-Kebir, Sudan.1 He retired from the military in 1892, with the rank of Lieutenant-Colonel, late of the 2nd Battalion, Scots Guards.1 He held the office of Justice of the Peace (J.P.) for Suffolk.2 He succeeded as the 4th Baron Huntingfield of Heveningham Hall [I., 1796] on 21 September 1897.1 He succeeded as the 6th Baronet Vanneck, of Putney, co.
 Surrey [G.B., 1751] on 21 September 1897.1

 Citations